 - 1. Reconnect all lines except the hose to the pump inlet port.
 Close all drain valves. - 2.
-Turn water heater by-pass valves, located under the roadside hanging wardrobe hinged bottom shelf on the CCD unit and under roadside hinged front dinette seat on International on the water heater, to by-pass flow position: open valve B close valves A and C (See illustration below).
+Turn water heater by-pass valves to the by-pass position: open valve B close valves A and C (See illustration below).
+They are located under the roadside wardrobe hinged bottom shelf on the CCD unit and under roadside front dinette seat (remove the seat cushion and lift the seat bottom up) on the AS model.
 In some models the valves may be in a horizontal pattern or on top of the heater, rather than the vertical shown in the illustration.
-Valve operating sequence will be the same.
-To by-pass the water heater for winterizing, close valves A and C and open valve B - 3.
+Valve operating sequence will be the same. - 3.
 Attach a length of hose to the pump inlet port.
 This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 4.
 Dilute the antifreeze solution in accordance with the manufacturer's instructions. - 5.
 Open all water faucets. - 6.
 Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
 Work hand shower spray while holding down in tub. - 7.
 Shut off the pump and close all faucets. - 8.
 Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.